Serena Williams’ Racquet – Player Profile

 As you can see from the specs above, not only does the racquet have a larger head size than most players on tour, it also had one of the heftiest swing weights in the women’s game.

 Serena Williams used an Eastern forehand grip and hits the ball flat and hard.
-She perhaps didn’t have a lot of finesse to her game, but her timing of the ball was second to none.
-She wass also a fierce fighter on the court and you don’t win 23 grand slam titles without that kind of mental strength.
+She perhaps didn’t have much finesse in her game, but her timing of the ball was second to none.
+And, to win 23 Grand Slam titles, you obviously need mental strength beyond compare.

 More on Serena Williams